wp-plugins/wp-retina-2x/readme.txt

 * Added: warning message if using the server-side method on a multisite WordPress install.
 * Changed: the client-method (retina.js) is now used by default.

-= 0.3.1 =
+= 0.3.4 =
-* Fix: there were situations where the retina images wasn't exactly twice the size.
+* Changed: Retina.js updated to its last version (should be slighlty faster).
-* Added: @2x icons for the Retina dashboard.
+* Changed: Retina-Images updated to its last version (now handles 404 error, yay!).
-* Added: french translation.
+* Fix: using a Retina display, the Retina Dashboard was not looking very nice.

-= 0.3.2 =
+* Fix: the "ignored" media for retina are handled in a better way.
-* Added: support for the devices that are not exactly 2x (but more than 1x) such as the Google Nexus 7.
+* Changed: the FAQ was improved.

 == Installation ==